bytemaster-0xff/plugs/README.md

 1. Integration with ATAK
 1. Current version requires app to be running and in the foreground, it should be possible to build this as a service.
 1. Create android application that would act as base station.
+1. Have a "darken" screen view where even though app is running there is no unser interface.
-1. Integration with Mobile [https://github.com/bytemaster-0xff/oshapp](TEAMWERX Mobile Data Challenge App) and GeoPackages
+1. Integration with Mobile [TEAMWERX Mobile Data Challenge App](https://github.com/bytemaster-0xff/oshapp) and GeoPackages